AbhishekGogna/KIBREED_public/README.md

 ./setup_py.sh
 ```

+Once this is done you can activate your environment with source /path/to/KIBREED_public/py_env/bin/activate

 3. Set up R environment
 This script restores the R package environment using renv and the renv.lock file.

 ```bash
 Rscript setup.R
 ```

+Once this is done your environment should be activated when you enter R

 Notes
 1. Run all commands from the project root directory.